 Please click on `Prices and Payments` below to find out more about our education service and how to book an educational visit, or contact us by telephone on 0121 450 5093 or e-mail email@example.com.

 - FAQs for Educational Visits

 - Teaching Sessions

-- A School Visits Us
+- Financial Support for School Visits

 The Gardens are recognised as a centre of excellence and we are delighted to have been awarded a Learning Outside the Classroom Quality Badge in recognition of our high-quality education service.

 Birmingham Botanical Gardens are proud to have been awarded a Growing Schools Garden Award in recognition by the Department for Education that we:

 – exemplify good practice, including risk management, in children’s learning in the natural environment

 – provide access to gardens that offer a range of plant displays and opportunities for learning outside the classroom